mraden1/349_project/README.md

 Navigate to project directory in terminal, run 'npm install' to install the node_modules.
 Then, download the "titanmap-bc8cf-firebase-adminsdk-lfmn3-741d8df0f9.json" from discord and place it in the same directory.

-In order to enable cookies, 'npm install cookie-parser' To run servers:
+In order to enable cookies, 'npm install cookie-parser', however, cookies are evil for some reason and I lost sleep over them so we are gonna use 'npm install jsonwebtoke' instead
+To run servers:

 npm install -g http-server